1amchris/ssanto/README.md

 #### Dependencies:

-You should double and triple check that you have succesfully installed all required dependencies; see [Install Dependencies](#install-dependencies).
+You should double and triple check that you have successfully installed all required dependencies; see [Install Dependencies](#install-dependencies).

 ## Usage